Concealed carry on Federal property? Here is what you need to know…

 If you have a license or permit to carry a handgun issued by your home state, the license or permit does not give you any rights to carry onto federal property or inside federal facilities.
 One difference between federal law and state carry law is how the terms property, premises, buildings, and facilities are used.
 Under federal law, a person is generally prohibited from carrying on federal property (think grounds, parking lots, and sidewalks) and at federal facilities (think buildings).

-Veterans Affairs Hospitals and Post Offices
+Carrying at Veterans Affairs Hospitals and Post Offices

 The major places we see good people get into trouble are Veterans Affairs hospitals and the United States Post Offices.
 As you may know, you are generally prohibited from carrying a firearm into one of these facilities, but did you know that prohibition extends to the parking lot?
 Even a firearm inside of your vehicle at these locations is almost always a violation of the law.